sinastiller/vegan-travel-food-blog/README.md

 ## [Features](#features)
 ### [General features on each page](#general-features-on-each-page)

-The website consists of a Homepage, Travel page, Food page and an AboutUs page.
+The website consists of a Homepage, Travel page, Food page and an About Us page.

 All of the pages contain:
 * A responsive navigation bar:
-    * Logo is positioned on the left hand side.
+    * The logo is positioned on the left-hand side.
-    * The other navigtion links (Home, Travel, Food, About Us) are located to the left.
+    * The other navigation links (Home, Travel, Food, About Us) are located to the left.
-    * The color is a shade of light grey.
+    * The colour is a shade of light grey.

 ![Navigation Bar](images-readme/navigationbar.png)